 While I don’t normally include neighborhoods on the list of places Tony visits, I thought mentioning Marseille’s “hipster” neighborhood – his word, not mine – was worth including since Bourdain and Ripert visit several spots while enjoying a few glasses of pastis and watching Olympique de Marseille, the local and beloved football (soccer) team.

 Two of the spots we know they visit are:

 But there are plenty of other bars in the area if you find yourself out for a nightcap and a match is on.

 Other Marseille Food Experiences Tony Has

 Finally, it’s worth mentioning that Bourdain and Rippert had a few other food experiences worth mentioning.
-They head to Lourmarin to shop the local market, then have a picnic near a church followed by playing petanque.
+They head to Lourmarin to shop in the local market, then have a picnic near a church followed by playing petanque.

-In classic Bourdain style, they also have a local lunch of panisse (fried chickpea fritters) with aioli; murex (Meditteranean sea snails) simmered in wine, wild fennel, and orange peel; lightly marinated sardines with olive oil and lemon; and octopus stew (slow-cooked in wine with onions, star anise, dried orange peel, garlic, and tomato) over pasta.
+In classic Bourdain style, they also have a local lunch of Panisse (fried chickpea fritters) with aioli; murex (Meditteranean sea snails) simmered in wine, wild fennel, and orange peel; lightly marinated sardines with olive oil and lemon; and octopus stew (slow-cooked in wine with onions, star anise, dried orange peel, garlic, and tomato) over pasta.